zaphosting/docs/docs/dayz-firststeps-connect.md

 ## Obtain server details

 You will require all the relevant information necessary to connect to your server.
-The information about your server can be found in the dashboard of your game server administration.
+The information about your server can be found on the dashboard of your game server's web interface panel.
 Important information includes the following:

 - IP address and port
 - Server name